-Moderation These quality assurance activities ensure all centres maintain a level of consistency and high standards, it also enables Safety Training Awards to monitor that the assessment process is being carried out correctly and the IQA is completing internal quality assurance monitoring activities in line with Safety Training Awards requirements.
+Malpractice Malpractice is defined as any deliberate activity, neglect, default or other practice that compromises the integrity of the internal or external assessment process and / or validity of certificates of a qualification awarded by Safety Training Awards.
+Moderation Moderation monitoring activities are carried out on course paperwork in line with the relevant assessment criteria for that discipline.
+This process also includes a comparison against a moderation of course paperwork checklist to support our external quality assurance strategy.
+These quality assurance activities ensure all centres maintain a level of consistency and high standards, it also enables Safety Training Awards to monitor that the assessment process is being carried out correctly and the IQA is completing internal quality assurance monitoring activities in line with Safety Training Awards requirements.
 Monitoring Observation / Activity A face to face review of delivery and / or assessment methods.
 Non-Compliance Failure or refusal to comply, as with a law, regulation, or term of a contract.
 Pre-approval Visit A pre-approval visit is to ensure the appropriate validation checks have been carried out prior to approval status being granted, this process ensures the centre has achieved the approval criteria and will continue to meet the requirements set out by us.
 Quality Assurance It is the process of verifying whether a product meets required specifications and customer expectations.
-Reasonable Adjustments A reasonable adjustment relates to any actions that help to reduce the effect of a disability or difficulty, which may place the learner at a disadvantage during the delivery of a qualification or an assessment situation.